akaupang/macha/README.md

 `conda install -c johanneskarwou -c conda-forge macha`

+In your python environment, you will also need the packages; `parmed openbabel natsort`.
 <!-- TODO: Update the conda package.
 Add packages parmed, openbabel, natsort to conda package requirements. -->

 ##### Post-installation setup